Sudden infant death syndrome (SIDS)

 For the first year, always place your baby to sleep on the back.
 Use a firm, flat mattress and avoid fluffy pads and blankets.
 Remove all toys and stuffed animals from the crib.
 Try using a pacifier.
 Don't cover your baby's head, and make sure your baby doesn't get too hot.
 Your baby can sleep in your room, but not in your bed.
 Breastfeeding for at least six months to a year lowers the risk of SIDS.
 Vaccine shots to protect your baby from diseases also may help prevent SIDS.

 After losing a baby to SIDS, getting emotional support is critical.
 You might be feeling guilty as you grieve the loss of your baby.
 You're also likely to be dealing with a police investigation into the cause of death as required by law.
 You might find it comforting to talk to other parents whose lives have been affected by SIDS.

 Ask your doctor or other member of your care team to suggest a support group in your area or online.
 Talking to a trusted friend, mental health professional or clergy member also can help.

 If you can, let friends and family know how you're feeling.
 People want to help, but they might not know how to approach you.

-Losing a child can put a terrible strain on a relationship, so be as open as possible with your spouse or partner.
-Counseling might help some couples understand and express their feelings.
+Losing a child can put a terrible strain on a relationship.
+Be as open as possible with your spouse or partner.
+Counseling helps some couples understand and express their feelings.

 Allow time for healing

 You're dealing with a devastating loss.
-Healing takes time.
+Healing can take time.